Matthew-R-Lehnert/take-home-test/TrackProposal.md

 ### Course Learning Objectives
 ## 4. Convolutional Neural Networks in R
 ### Course Marketing Description
+Convolutional Neural Networks???
+That sounds convoluted!
+Don't run!
+In this course we will make convolutional neural networks (CNNs) seem easy.
+Enroll today to find out more about one of the most powerful architectures for image recognition.
+Gambling at the race track you would want to know whether the animal was a horse or a donkey.
+This course on CNNs will help you place your bets!
 ### Course Learning Objectives
 ## 5. Generative Adversarial Networks in R
 ### Course Marketing Description